DaChro/ResearchProjectTrajectories/README.md

 ## Introduction

-This Repository contains various R functions for the analysis of trajectory data in R.
+This Repository contains various R functions for the analysis of trajectory data and climate data provided by [ECMWF] (https://www.ecmwf.int/) in R.

 ## License

-License informatin is available in the document LICENSE.
+License information is available in the document LICENSE.